-

 in the gigantic western sunlight

-which turns to copper-gold her silken black hair
+which turns to copper her silk black hair

 that for an instant the world, like a top,